CDs vs. bonds: How they compare and which is right for you

 What are CDs?

 CD yields tend to fluctuate along with the Federal Reserve’s benchmark interest rate.
-As such, the rates paid by many CDs have been increasing since the Fed began aggressively raising interest rates this year.
+As such, the rates paid by many CDs have been increasing since the Fed began aggressively raising interest rates in February 2022.

 How safe are CDs?

-CDs are considered a safe investment since they pay a guaranteed rate — and up to $250,000 of your funds are protected from bank failure when your CD is backed by the Federal Deposit Insurance Corp.
+CDs are considered a safe investment since they pay a guaranteed rate — and your funds are protected from bank failure when your CD is backed by the Federal Deposit Insurance Corp.
 (FDIC) or the National Credit Union Administration (NCUA).